jmayalag/prifi/README.md

 go get github.com/lbarman/prifi
 ./prifi.sh install
 ```
-(ignore the `No buildable source` after the first step, that's OK.)
+Ignore the `No buildable source` after the first step, that's OK.
 This script gets all the dependencies (via `go get`), and make sure everything is correctly set.

 ## Running PriFi

 PriFi uses [SDA](https://github.com/dedis/cothority) as a network framework.
 It is easy to run all components (trustees, relay, clients) on one machine for testing purposes, or on different machines for the real setup.

-Each component has a *SDA configuration* : an identity (`identity.toml`), and some knowledge of the others participants via `group.toml`.
+Each component has a *SDA configuration* : an identity (`identity.toml`, containing a private and public key), and some knowledge of the others participants via `group.toml`.
+For your convenience, we pre-generated some identities in `config.localhost`.

+### Testing PriFi, all components in localhost

+You can test PriFi by running `./prifi.sh all-localhost`.
+This will run a SOCKS server, a PriFi relay, a Trustee, and three clients.
+You can check what is going on by doing `tail -f {clientX|relay|trusteeX}.log`.

 ## Understanding the architecture